Financial Resolutions For The New Year

 4. Spend Less Than You Earn

 Manage your spending.
 Invest your leftover savings.
 During the pandemic, we had fewer opportunities to spend as we hunkered down in our homes.
 We didn’t go on vacation, dine out much, and commuted less.
-On the other hand, we spent more on groceries, subscriptions, and gaming platforms this past year.
-An October 2020 survey showed that consumers are now paying for seven video streaming services on average.
-Spending on gaming platforms (e.g., Xbox, PlayStation) rose by 37% in 2020.
+Some people are spending more than they should, and should take it down a notch, especially if you are carrying debt.
+We spent more on groceries, subscriptions, and gaming platforms this past year.

 There are reasons why we justify spending more than we should.
 We often prefer instant gratification, living today but not focusing on our future.
 To be in good financial health, we should be doing both.
 Our emotional biases impact our purchases, and marketers leverage those tendencies.
 Our lifestyles and personalities play a significant role in overspending, especially when we want to impress people with our success.